 In the absence of effective de-coupling, economic systems and models must be considered that are in alignment with the resource-efficiency constraints.
 The human economy must be enabled to function within the limits of the environment and its resources and in such a way that it works with rather than against natural laws and processes of a sustainable biosphere.
 A strong concept of sustainability is needed, in which economy adapts to ecological imperatives, rather than seeks technological substitutes that may fail to deliver the same range of functions and services.

 The evidence is clear – economic growth has not been decoupled from creating significant environmental impacts.
-Economic growth is ruining the planet and depleting the finite resources upon which our species relies.
-In the current flawed monetary system ‘economic growth’ is required to pay back ‘interest’ on the loans that banks issue.
-Therefore the concept of interest on loans must be removed to enable the economy to function in a steady-state that does not create increasing environmental impacts.
+Economic growth is depleting the finite resources upon which our species relies.
+In the current monetary system ‘economic growth’ is required to pay back ‘interest’ on the loans that banks issue.
+Therefore the concept of interest on loans must be re-evaluated to enable the economy to function in a steady-state that does not create increasing environmental impacts.
 The work of ecological economist Herman Daly is of relevance.
-In addition to removing the concept of ‘interest’, the global monetary system could be further reformed to issue ‘debt free’ money – this would reduce environmental stress since almost all the money we currently use is created as debt, people have to produce and sell more things in order to service and repay debt than they would if money were put into circulation debt-free.
-The works of Richard Douthwaite, James Robertson & John Bunzl are of relevance.
+In addition to re-evaluating the concept of ‘interest’, the global monetary system could be further reformed to issue ‘debt free’ money – this would reduce environmental stress since almost all the money we currently use is created as debt, people have to produce and sell more things in order to service and repay debt than they would if money were put into circulation debt-free.

 In the absence of a move toward systems, such as steady-state economics or ecological economics, re-allocation of growth to more environmentally friendly sectors is to be expected.
-Systemic effects due to peak oil may pre-empt any redesign and according to Dimitri Orlov systems collapse before they re-organise.
-Due to global resource constraints, in particular ‘peak oil’, there are systemic risks to the global economy and our current systems for acquiring energy, food, goods and services, see article by David Korowicz.
+Systemic effects due to peak oil may pre-empt any redesign.
+Due to global resource constraints, in particular ‘peak oil’, there are systemic risks to the global economy and our current systems for acquiring energy, food, goods and services.
 It is important therefore that local and national resilience planning is promoted in Ireland.

 A Sustainable Ireland